plangrid/react-file-viewer/README.md

 There is one main React component, `FileViewer`, that takes the following props:

 `fileType` string: type of resource to be shown (one of the supported file formats, eg `'png'`).
-Passing in an unsupported file type will result in the display of an `unsupported filetype` error.
+Passing in an unsupported file type will result in displaying an `unsupported file type` message.

 `filePath` string: the url of the resource to be shown by the FileViewer.